Moosa-24/MODULE_2_MOOAKO310_fto2401_GroupA_MoosaAkoodie_JSF04/README.md

 Vue 3: For building the user interface.
 Vue Router: For navigating between product grid and detailed views.
 HTML/CSS: For structuring and styling the app.
+AI Assistance: Portions of the code and content in this project were generated with the help of ChatGPT(such as jsdoc comments).
+I acknowledge the use of this AI tool in the development process.

 # App Currently Deployed